kenders2000/WindNoiseDetection/README.md

  2. Corresponding degradation to quality for a particular SNR range.
  3. Percentage of time the signal is within a particular Quality range.

-The test output shows an example where 36.4% of frames are free of wind noise, but 54% of the time the quality is degraded by over 50%.
+The test output of the text file shows an example where 36.4% of frames are free of wind noise, but 54% of the time the quality is degraded by over 50%.  (the json outputs the same data but formatted as to be readable by a json interpreter).

 | SNR | >20dB | 20 to 10dB   | 10 to 0dB   | 0 to -10dB | -10 to -20dB   | <-20dB |